 There are three airports nearby, with Baltimore Washington International (closest, 30 minutes’ drive) and Dulles (60 minutes’ drive) being the primary international airports, but Washington Reagan National airport is also close (50 minutes drive).
 Airport shuttles can get you from all three airports to Annapolis; taxis are more expensive; there is no airport to Annapolis train service.
 You can also fly via New York, and take the train to Baltimore (2.5 hours).

 While development has taken place outside the old downtown, everything you will need is close by.
-You can cycle or even walk from the sailing clubs to downtown Annapolis (and bed and breakfasts and some hotels), or take the water Taxi, City buses, or the eCruiser electric shuttle.
+You can cycle or even walk from the sailing clubs to downtown Annapolis (and bed and breakfasts and some hotels), or take the water Taxi or City buses.

 There is no cycling-specific infrastructure but downtown Annapolis is single lane roads with 25-30 mph (40-50 kph) speed limits, not appropriate for novice cyclists, but fine for anyone used to riding on roads with cars.
-Bring a bicycle and a lock; some bicycles can be rented in downtown Annapolis near the harbormaster’s office.
+Bring a bicycle and a lock.
 We’ll probably find time to do a group ride for everyone interested.
 The closest locations for Bike Rentals are Annapolis Velo (Road, mountain bikes) and GreenPedals (electric-assist bikes, city bikes, cruisers)

-We are working on negotiating rates with one of the larger hotel chains, are developing a list of local vacation rental accmodations and will be able to provide billeting for a small number of teams.
-Click the button below to access our up to date listing of local accomodations:
+We are working on negotiating rates with one of the larger hotel chains, are developing a list of local vacation rental accommodations and will be able to provide billeting for a small number of teams.
+Click the button below to access our up to date listing of local accommodations:

-The old Annapolis downtown is a tourist mecca, full of restaurants, bars/taverns, galleries, T-shirt stores and more.
+The historic Annapolis downtown is a tourist mecca, full of restaurants, bars/taverns, galleries, T-shirt stores and more.
 This is a ten minute walk from SSA/EYC or a short water taxi ride from the EYC dock.
 The City Dock portion, on the old port area, is full of restaurants, bars, and stores.